 After the completion of facial growth which is around 15 years old.

-The implant(s) may be placed using incisions inside your mouth or through an incision on your lower eyelid a couple millimeters below your eyelashes.
+In the case of bone loss or injury, it may be necessary to use an implant.
+The implant(s) may be placed using incisions inside your mouth or through an incision on your lower eyelid a couple of millimeters below your eyelashes.
 Once in place, the implant is fixed in place with screws.

 To improve facial harmony.

 Office/Clinic if a fat transfer or dermal filler procedure is indicated.
 If an implant is needed, it would be done in an outpatient surgery center

 Local anesthesia in the office/clinic or general anesthesia at a surgery center or hospital.

 Patients go home after surgery and do not require a night in the hospital.

 After a cheek augmentation, you should sleep with your head elevated above your heart for a few days to help reduce the swelling.

 You will be able to walk around, feed and bathe yourself.
 Depending on your pain medication requirements, you may not be able to drive or care for others.